-Using past performance data, the forecasting report presents the following figures for the selected position or channel and period of time:
+The forecasting report presents the following figures for the selected position or channel and period (using past performance data):

 - The number of daily impressions in the weekend (position average);

-- The number of gross impressions or the volume of impressions that is available to be booked during the selected period;
+- The number of gross impressions or the volume of available impressions that you can book during the selected period;

 - The number of booked impressions;

 - The number of available impressions.
 This metric is equal to the number of gross impressions minus the number of booked impressions.